- Fourth quarter diluted EPS totaled $0.68, a 39 percent increase over prior year results;

 1Net of interest income

-The company expects investment spending in 2013 will total approximately $600 million to $800 million, including approximately $100 million for maintenance capital spending.
+The company expects investment spending in 2015 will total approximately $600 million to $800 million, including approximately $125 million for maintenance capital and approximately $135 million for the expected Delta transaction.
 Investment spending also includes other capital expenditures (including property acquisitions), new mezzanine financing and mortgage notes, contract acquisition costs, and equity and other investments.
-Assuming this level of investment spending, approximately $800 million to $1 billion could be returned to shareholders through share repurchases and dividends.
+Assuming this level of investment spending, at least $1.75 billion could be returned to shareholders through share repurchases and dividends.

-Marriott International, Inc. (NYSE: MAR) will conduct its quarterly earnings review for the investment community and news media on Wednesday, February 20, 2013 at 10 a.m.
+Marriott International, Inc. (NASDAQ: MAR) will conduct its quarterly earnings review for the investment community and news media on Thursday, February 19, 2015 at 10 a.m.
 Eastern Time (ET).
 The conference call will be webcast simultaneously via Marriott’s investor relations website at http://www.marriott.com/investor, click the “Recent and Upcoming Events” tab and click on the quarterly conference call link.
-A replay will be available at that same website until February 20, 2014.
+A replay will be available at that same website until February 19, 2016.

-Marriott International, Inc. (NYSE: MAR) is a leading lodging company based in Bethesda, Maryland, USA with over 3,800 properties in 74 countries and territories and reported revenues of nearly $12 billion in fiscal year 2012.
-The company operates and franchises hotels and licenses vacation ownership resorts under 18 brands, including Marriott Hotels & Resorts, The Ritz-Carlton, JW Marriott, Bulgari, EDITION, Renaissance, Gaylord Hotels, Autograph Collection, AC Hotels by Marriott, Courtyard, Fairfield Inn & Suites, SpringHill Suites, Residence Inn, TownePlace Suites, Marriott Executive Apartments, Marriott Vacation Club, Grand Residences by Marriott, and The Ritz-Carlton Destination Club.
-There are approximately 325,000 employees at headquarters, managed and franchised properties.
-Marriott is consistently recognized as a top employer and for its superior business operations, which it conducts based on five core values: put people first, pursue excellence, embrace change, act with integrity, and serve our world.
+Marriott International, Inc. (NASDAQ: MAR) is a leading lodging global company based in Bethesda, Maryland, USA, with more than 4,100 properties in 79 countries and territories.
+Marriott International reported revenues of nearly $14 billion in fiscal year 2014.
+The company operates and franchises hotels and licenses vacation ownership resorts under 18 brands, including: Marriott Hotels, The Ritz-Carlton, JW Marriott, Bulgari, EDITION, Renaissance, Gaylord Hotels, Autograph Collection, AC Hotels by Marriott, Moxy Hotels, Courtyard, Fairfield Inn & Suites, SpringHill Suites, Residence Inn, TownePlace Suites, Protea Hotels, Marriott Executive Apartments and Marriott Vacation Club timeshare brand.
+Marriott has been consistently recognized as a top employer and for its superior business ethics.
+The company also manages the award-winning guest loyalty program, Marriott Rewards® and The Ritz-Carlton Rewards® program, which together surpass 49 million members.
 For more information or reservations, please visit our website at www.marriott.com, and for the latest company news, visit www.marriottnewscenter.com.

-Click here to Download MAR Q4 2012 Press Release Schedules - FINAL.
+Click here to Download MAR Q4 2014 Press Release Schedules - FINAL